INTRODUCTION

 TIA

-This part of the schematic despite it’s simplicity had taked me a lot of time to optimize it.
-The first opamp it’s the TIA.
-It’s gain is set by the 10k feedback resitor.
-The 470-680pF capacitor in parallel is needed to compensate the SiPM capacitance.
-You must choose it in order to prevent oscillation of the stage.
-The second stage it’s an inverting gain stage with 10x gain.
-You can change gain here.
-Please note that every opamp work biased at 1/2Vcc via the 10k/10k partitors on -IN pin.
-This gives the possibility to have negative pulses at the exit of the TIA that are reverted by the second, gain amp.
+This part of the schematic, despite its simplicity, took me a lot of time to optimize.
+The first op-amp is the Transimpedance Amplifier (TIA).
+Its gain is set by the 10k feedback resistor.
+The 470-680pF capacitor in parallel is necessary to compensate for the SiPM capacitance.
+You must choose it carefully to prevent oscillation in the stage.
+The second stage is an inverting gain stage with a 10x gain, where you can adjust the gain as needed.
+Please note that each op-amp operates biased at 1/2Vcc via the 10k/10k voltage dividers on the -IN pin.
+This arrangement allows for the presence of negative pulses at the output of the TIA, which are then inverted by the second gain amplifier.

 The OpAmp must be choosen to have >=1Mhz GBP for CdWO4 and >=10Mhz for CsI(Tl).

-This is how pulses looks at the exit of this stage.
-The result is good enought for doing basic gamma spectroscopy.
-I will try do enable my project to do it by adding a bypass track to the ADC in pin and set the MCU ADC to run in continous + DMA mode with fully software peak searching.
-This will be added here ASAP
+This is how pulses appear at the exit of this stage.
+The result is sufficiently good for conducting basic gamma spectroscopy.
+I plan to enhance my project to accommodate this by adding a bypass track to the ADC input pin and setting the MCU ADC to run in continuous mode with DMA, incorporating fully software-based peak searching.
+This update will be added here as soon as possible.